 Maybe just 10-15% is too-in-ya-face Vs the 85-90% of pure wonderment.
 (This is my unscientific assumption).

 Try to focus more on the genuine social interactions, the jaw-dropping monuments, the immense landscapes, the eclectic cultural offerings of an extraordinary country that seems – to me, to embody the entire world travel experience in one weird, intense, single-country trip.

-Traveling India is an education, a circus, an all encompassing experience.
+Traveling India is an education, a circus, an all-encompassing experience that will enhance your life.